-Monreale’s visit was short but turned out to be a good getaway from the bustling Palermo which is easily visible from Monreale’s public garden.
+Monreale’s visit was only this but turned out to be a good getaway from the bustling Palermo.
+If you go to Monreale’s public garden, you can get a gorgeous view of Palermo and the sea.

 How to Reach: